-- (a) a disease; and - (b) the recurrence, aggravation, acceleration, exacerbation deterioration of any pre-existing injury or disease where the employment was the major or significant contributing most that recurrence. factor to aggravation, acceleration, exacerbation or deterioration - but does not, except for the purposes of section 97(1)(b) and (c), include an asbestos-related disease within the meaning of the Asbestos-Related Diseases (Occupational Exposure) Compensation Act 2011;
+- (a) a disease; and - (b) the recurrence. aggravation, exacerbation acceleration. deterioration of any pre-existing injury or disease where the employment was the major or significant contributing most factor to that recurrence, aggravation, acceleration, exacerbation or deterioration - but does not, except for the purposes of section 97(1)(b) and (c), include an asbestos-related disease within the meaning of the Asbestos-Related Diseases (Occupational Exposure) Compensation Act 2011;